-Private parties recover for competition-related damages from the exercise, license or transfer of IP rights under either federal or state antitrust law.
+Private parties can recover for competition-related damages from the exercise, license, or transfer of IP rights under either federal or state antitrust law.
 Under federal law, the Clayton Act creates a private right of action for parties to recover damages from injuries flowing from a violation of the antitrust laws.
-Damages are typically trebled and plaintiffs may also recover court costs and attorneys' fees (15 USC, section 15(a)).
+Damages are typically trebled and plaintiffs may also recover as court costs and attorneys' fees (15 USC, section 15(a)).
 Plaintiffs may also win an injunction requiring the defendant to end the offending conduct.
 To win relief, a plaintiff must establish antitrust injury, which requires that it suffered harm because of the restriction in competition that forms the basis for the violation.
 The alleged anticompetitive conduct must proximately cause the injury.

-Forty years ago, the Supreme Court barred, with limited exceptions, indirect purchasers from seeking and recovering antitrust damages (Illinois Brick Co v Illinois, 431 US 720 (1977)).
+Forty years ago, the Supreme Court barred, with limited exceptions, indirect purchasers from seeking and recovering antitrust damages.
+Illinois Brick Co v Illinois, 431 US 720 (1977).
 Over half of US states have enacted 'Illinois Brick repealer' statutes allowing for indirect purchasers to recover.

-In June 2018, the Supreme Court agreed to hear Apple's appeal of the Ninth Circuit's decision in Apple, Inc v Pepper, a case with implications for the continuing force of Illinois Brick, particularly in platform markets.
-The Ninth Circuit held that because Apple sold iPhone apps directly to consumers, Apple should be treated as a distributor and consumers as direct purchasers with standing to sue Apple for alleged monopolisation of the market for iPhone apps.
-The Solicitor General of the United States filed an amicus brief urging reversal on the grounds that the Ninth Circuit has misinterpreted Illinois Brick.
-Oral argument is scheduled for 26 November 2018.
+On 13 May 2019, the Supreme Court affirmed the Ninth's Circuit's decision that because Apple sold iPhone apps directly to consumers, Apple should be treated as a distributor and consumers as direct purchasers with standing to sue Apple for alleged monopolisation of the market for iPhone apps (Apple v Pepper, 139 S. Ct.
+1514 (2019)).

-14 Competition guidelines
+Competition guidelines

-Have the competition authorities, or any other authority, issued guidelines or other statements regarding the overlap of competition law and IP?
+14 Have the competition authorities, or any other authority, issued guidelines or other statements regarding the overlap of competition law and IP?

-As discussed in questions 5 and 11, DOJ and FTC have issued joint guidance materials on federal antitrust enforcement policy relating to IP.
-In 2007, the agencies issued a report outlining agency enforcement policy on a range of competition issues involving IP, including unilateral refusals to license, the incorporation of patents into standards, patent pools and tying and bundling IP rights.
+As discussed in response to questions 5 and 11, DOJ and FTC have issued joint guidance materials on federal antitrust enforcement policy relating to IP.
+In 2007, the agencies issued a report outlining agency enforcement policy on a range of competition issues involving IP, including unilateral refusals to license, the incorporation of patents into standards, patent pools, tying and bundling.
 For purposes of antitrust analysis, the agencies distinguished unconditional from conditional refusals to license.
 Under US enforcement policy, unconditional unilateral refusals to license patents 'will not play a meaningful part in the interface between patent rights and antitrust protections'.
 Conditional refusals to license, such as a licence that includes exclusivity provisions, may raise antitrust concerns if restrictions in the licence lead to competitive harm.

 In 2017, the DOJ and FTC issued updated Antitrust Guidelines for the Licensing of Intellectual Property.
-The guidelines incorporate the core principles from the 1995 guidelines and remain consistent with the principles in the broader 2007 Antitrust IP Report.
-The 2017 guidelines cover the antitrust treatment of licences involving patents, copyrights or trade secrets.
-Although the guidelines do not apply expressly to trademark agreements, 'the same general antitrust principles that apply to other forms of intellectual property apply to trademarks as well'.
+The Guidelines incorporate the core principles from the 1995 Guidelines and remain consistent with the principles in the broader 2007 Antitrust IP Report.
+The 2017 Guidelines cover the antitrust treatment of licences involving patents, copyrights, or trade secrets.
+Although the Guidelines do not apply expressly to trademark agreements, 'the same general antitrust principles that apply to other forms of intellectual property apply to trademarks as well.'

-The 2017 guidelines incorporate several key principles:
+The 2017 Guidelines incorporate several key principles:

-- the agencies will apply the same antitrust principles to conduct involving IP as to conduct involving other forms of property; - IP rights do not create a presumption of market power under the antitrust laws; and - IP licensing allows firms to combine complementary assets and is thus generally procompetitive.
+- the agencies will apply the same antitrust principles to conduct involving IP as to conduct involving other forms of property; - IP rights do not create a presumption of market power under the antitrust laws; and - IP licensing allows firms to combine complementary assets and is thus generally pro-competitive.